 Ta’izz was a battleground in the civil war that has consumed Yemen since early 2015, and whose origins lie in the mass protests that broke out in major cities in February 2011.
 The conflict pits Houthi rebel forces and fighters loyal to the country’s former president against Yemeni government forces, backed by a coalition of foreign states led by Saudi Arabia.
 Since 2015, the conflict has claimed more than 10,000 civilian lives, and has left millions in dire need of humanitarian assistance.
 In Ta’izz, rebels initially seized the citadel, which was subsequently targeted and damaged by airstrikes in May 2015.
 For two years, the city has been under siege from rebels seeking to wrest control of it from the government.
-In 2016, the Ta’izz National Museum was shelled and its collection of manuscripts was destroyed, while a historic sixteenth-century mosque was blown up by extremists.
+In 2016, the Ta’izz Museum Complex was shelled and its collection of manuscripts was destroyed, while a historic sixteenth-century mosque was blown up by extremists.
 More historic buildings have been damaged by shelling and street fighting between rebel militias and resistance forces.
 The 2018 World Monuments Watch is an expression of concern for the protection of the historic built fabric of Tai’izz, and for the welfare of its citizens.
-The Watch also supports the efforts of local university students and other volunteers to identify buildings facing critical needs and carry out emergency repairs, and to continue the process of preparing a conservation plan for the old city that was interrupted by the war.
+The Watch also supported the efforts of local university students and other volunteers to identify buildings facing critical needs and carry out emergency repairs, and to continue the process of preparing a conservation plan for the old city that was interrupted by the war.